-No stranger to the airwaves, Sounds Baroque broadcast regularly on BBC Radio 3 and have appeared at London’s Southbank Centre and Kings Place, and at international festivals in Cheltenham, London, Ryedale, Tel Aviv, Two Moors and York.
-They have given world premières of works by Paul Ayres, Stephen Dodgson and Iain Farrington, and often stage educational projects and pre-performance conversations in conjunction with performances.
+Sounds Baroque is heard regularly on BBC Radio 3 and has appeared at London’s Southbank Centre, Kings Place and St John's Smith Square, and at international festivals in Bristol, Cheltenham, JAM on the Marsh, London, Northern Aldborough, Roman River, Ryedale, Tel Aviv, Two Moors and York.
+Beyond the baroque it has given world premières of works by Paul Ayres, Stephen Dodgson and Iain Farrington, and often undertakes educational projects and engages in pre-performance talks and debates.

 A unique feature of their work is the devising of carefully crafted pasticcio operas with Julian Perkins and librettist and critic Stephen Pettitt, evolving what was a common eighteenth-century practice for the modern age.
 Casanova was commissioned by London's Kings Place for their 2016 Baroque Unwrapped series.
 Described as ''a witty pasticcio'' by Opera, it featured on BBC Radio 3 and enjoyed a run of performances, including as the opening event of the Two Moors Festival.
 Dinner with Handel was premiered in September 2021 as the opening event of the world's first official Handeliade, and was praised by the Director of Handel & Hendrix in London as ''...so sparklingly intelligent and original and witty but with such a light touch that even those of us who will not have picked up the wealth of references contained within it still just loved every minute….
 Stupendous!''